|Apply Online||Return to Postings|

 CERTIFICATES, LICENSES, REGISTRATIONS

-Valid Indiana Driver's License if City vehicle is used.
+Valid Driver's License if City vehicle is used.

 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

 While performing the duties of this job, the employee is regularly required to stand; walk; use hands to finger, handle, or feel; reach with hands and arms; and stoop, kneel, crouch, or crawl.
 The employee frequently is required to climb or balance and talk or hear.
 The employee is occasionally required to sit.
+The employee is regularly required to stand; walk; climb or balance; and stoop, kneel, crouch, or crawl.
 The employee must regularly lift and/or move up to 50 pounds.
 Specific vision abilities required by this job include close vision, distance vision, color vision, peripheral vision, depth perception, and ability to adjust focus.

 The work environment characteristics described here are representative of those an employee encounters while performing the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.